dyedgreen/comp-phys/README.md

 To build and run all assignment code with default data a simple `make assignment` should suffice.
 To generate the submitted reports run `make pdf` and to generate the submitted ZIP archive run `make zip`.

+## PNG and other Graph Formats

+There have been complaints about the graphs being generated as `.pdf` files.
+When running `make pdf`, the graphs are generated in `.pdf` format to produce a high-quality report document.
+If the marker wishes to inspect the graphs as some other format (e.g. `.png`), they are free to run `./main -graph`, in the `/project` directory.
+(Run `./main` to see available options.
+Make sure to build the project first!)

 ## Running Tests

 To run tests, use `make test`.
 (To see a code coverage breakdown, use `make cover`.)